Algorand-Developer-Retreat/use-wallet-ui/packages/react/README.md

 }
 ```

 This approach lets you leverage the pre-built button components while still customizing their appearance and getting the dropdown functionality.
+For customization options, see the [Styling Options](#styling-options) section.

 ### Approach 3: Using Completely Custom UI Elements